replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ```

 :::note
 With KOTS v1.67.0 and higher, you can install a specific version of the application.
-To install a specific version, the command your vendor provides will have the `appVersionLabel` flag.
+To install a specific version, your vendor provides an installation command with the `appVersionLabel` flag.
 Example: `curl https://kurl.sh/supergoodtool | sudo bash -s appVersionLabel=3.1.0`.
 :::

 ## Install in an Air Gapped Environment